Andrej Vizjak

 Andrej Vizjak (born 6 August 1964) is a Slovenian politician.
 Between 2004 and 2008 he served as Minister of Economy in the 8th Government of Slovenia, and between 2012 and 2013 as Minister of Labour, Family and Social Affairs in the 10th Government of Slovenia.
 From 2020 to 2022 he was Minister of the Environment and Spatial Planning in the 14th Government of Slovenia.

+Early life and career

+After completing high school in Brežice, Vizjak graduated from the Faculty of Electrical Engineering and Computer Science at the University of Ljubljana and obtained a master's degree in electrical engineering.

+His first job was at the Litostroj factory in Ljubljana.
+As a young researcher, he worked at the Jožef Stefan Institute on research and development projects in the field of computer automation of industrial processes for the needs of the Videm Krško pulp and paper factory.

+In 1994, he began working as a labor inspector at the RS Inspectorate of Labor in the Krško unit.